MerianBerry/Cyclone-Engine/README.md

     end
 end
 ```
-When used by the engine, this script will print ``You killed jim!`` when the left mouse button is pressed, and will print ``And ill do it again`` when
+When used by the engine, this script will print ``"You killed jim!"`` when the left mouse button is pressed, and will print ``"And ill do it again"`` when
 the mouse wheel gets moved up OR down

 ## Libraries and API's
 ![Vulkan](docs/Vulkan_100px_Dec16.png)